 Regional Drive for Peace

 The ascension of Donald Trump to the presidency of the US came as an opportunity for Saudi Arabia.
 Not only did Saudi Arabia manage to strike a $110 billion arms deal, but Trump’s anti-Iran policies made him a natural ally of Saudi Arabia.
 Nonetheless, with Trump’s successor, Joe Biden, Saudi Arabia’s ties are somewhat cold.
 It’s because of Biden’s campaign promise to reassess military and political ties with Saudi Arabia.
-Furthermore, the Biden push for greater oil production was also turned down by Saudi Arabia amidst the Ukraine War.
-Therefore, the personal ties that the Saudi Crown Prince, Muhammad Bin Salman, shared with Trump couldn’t be replicated with Biden, which resulted in a lack of external support for the former.
+Furthermore, Saudi Arabia turned down Biden’s push for greater oil production amidst the Ukraine War.
+Therefore, the personal ties that Saudi Crown Prince Muhammad Bin Salman shared with Trump could not be replicated with Biden, resulting in a lack of external support for the former.

 Third, Iran faced increasing pressure from domestic factors owing to persistently exacerbating economic situations.
-Most of the protests inside Iran in the past few years were driven by the worsening economic situation, rise in inflation, unemployment, US sanctions, and devaluation of the Iranian currency.
-Under these circumstances, there was a debate going on that Iran should focus on internal economic restructuring and minimize its role in the region, which would put an extra burden on the Iranian economy.
-Therefore, there was a dire need for Iran as well to end the proxy wars in Syria, Iraq, and Yemen, and for that, the negotiations with rival Saudi Arabia were paramount.
+The worsening economic situation, rising inflation, unemployment, US sanctions, and devaluation of the Iranian currency have driven most of the protests inside Iran in recent years.
+Under these circumstances, there has been a debate suggesting that Iran should focus on internal economic restructuring and minimize its regional role.
+This shift would place an extra burden on the Iranian economy.
+Therefore, Iran needed to end the proxy wars in Syria, Iraq, and Yemen.
+Negotiations with rival Saudi Arabia were paramount to achieving this goal.

 In these circumstances, the ceasefire in Yemen is a good step that could resolve the outstanding disputes between Saudi Arabia and Iran.